transloadit/infra-imagemagick/README.md

 ## Todo

-- [ ] authorized_keys shoul be composed of individual files
+- [x] authorized_keys should be composed of individual files
 - [ ] Auto install of Ansible
 - [ ] Auto install of terraform-inventory
 - [ ] Tailormade packages/config